How to Dry Your Hearing Aid

 What are drying crystals?

 The most common drying crystals available for hearing aids are made of silica gel.
 Silica is also known as silicon dioxide.
 The gel form, that we see in nearly all products requiring protection against moisture, contains tiny crystals that look like sand.
 They have millions of small pores or holes that absorb and hold moisture.
 Silica gel is nearly harmless, which is why you find it in some food products.
 However, it is still advised not to open the packets or ingest them.

-The drying crystals available from Lexie Hearing are those typically found with hearing aids.
-They are usually packaged in small disc-shaped plastic containers that have a breathable lid.
+The drying crystals available from Lexie Hearing are those typically found included with your hearing aids.
+They are usually packaged in small disc-shaped plastic containers with a breathable lid.
 The disk is sealed and once the seal is broken, the silica gel will start to absorb the moisture.
 Therefore it is always advised to store the drying crystals in an airtight container to avoid them becoming saturated.
 Most of the time one small disc is sufficient to protect a hearing aid.

 Most drying crystals for hearing aids will have a built-in color indicator that will change color as the crystals get more saturated.
 The indicator normally changes from a darker color to a lighter color once it is saturated.
 The lighter the color, the less it will absorb any moisture.
 It is important that hearing aid users monitor the color of the crystals and replace them sooner rather than later.

 Some hearing aid users may have to replace their crystals more often than others.
 This is particularly common for users that live closer to the sea or where humidity is high.
 This may also happen if two hearing aids are placed in the container with one crystal disc at a time or if the container is left open.

 What is a hearing aid dehumidifier?